RSCJacksonLab/landscapy/docs/cookbook/ruggedness/graph-fourier-analysis.md

 # Decompose fitness into graph Fourier modes

-Graph Fourier analysis expands a node-aligned signal in eigenvectors of a declared graph operator.
+Graph Fourier analysis expands a node-aligned signal in eigenvectors of a the graph Laplacian matrix.
 Operator and edge-weight choices define the basis.

 ## Input